ilagokarn/Impressify/README.md

 Impressify
 ==========

-Impressify.js is a visual interactive development environment (IDE) to create stunning Impress.JS presentations on CSS transformations and transitions.
-It is built on top of Impressionist beta created by Harish Sivaramakrishnan (@hsivaram) and Impress.js created by Bartek Szopka (@bartaz).
+Impressify.js is a visual interactive development environment (IDE) to create stunning Impress.JS presentations on HTML5 with CSS transformations and transitions.

+It is built on top of Impressionist beta created by Harish Sivaramakrishnan [@hsivaram](https://github.com/harish-io/Impressionist) and Impress.js created by Bartek Szopka [@bartaz](https://github.com/bartaz/impress.js/).
-Demo

-Features
+##Features
+Impressify was built as a component to an e-learning platform.
+The collective features of Impressify are as follows:
+* Upload existing MS Powerpoint decks onto the editor
+* Edit the slides created, add native Impress slides, add text and standard styling components to the added text snippets
+* Add audio, video, and images stored in databases onto slides
+* Add pop quizes between slides in a module
+* Add a custom timer to each slide to prevent the student from moving forward too fast

+The above functionalities needed some changes in Impress.JS itself, namely:
+* Control of the movement through the presentation.
+Forward clicks depend on the timer constraint set for each slide.
+Back clicks are allowed without any timer constraint.
+* When the slide contains a pop quiz, the presentation does not move forward until the user selects the right answer to the question.

+###Using Impressify
+Each of the AJAX calls in impressify.JS in our original project GET, POST, PUT and DELETE to servlets in an MVC architecture.
+Each call has been supplemented with comments to give a better understanding of the input and output data to allow for easy plug and play of the editor with your applications.

+##Demo
+A demonstration of the Impressify editor can be found [here](https://www.youtube.com/watch?v=lqi51H3Zx5g&list=UUOwKiIb6UZ4bIdhZwv-gNMA)

-About the Project
+##About the Project

 Impressify is released under the MIT license.